SherG/sherrieg/content/blog/american-grid-security.md

 Some excerpts:

-* The Russian Federation has had "<strong>unimpeded access</strong> to the BPS [Bulk Power System] since at least 2012 . . ."
+* The Russian Federation has had "unimpeded access to the BPS [Bulk Power System] since at least 2012 . . ."
 * Russia's ". . .
 Cyberwarfare tools, training, reconnaissance, and testing puts Russia in control of the Grid as a battlespace . . ."
 * "the nation [U.S.] is past the tipping point . . ."
 * "CIP standards have no value in protecting the Grid from foreign adversaries . . ."
 Instead, they're a "'feel good' placebo for regulators and other overseers."